trustlines-protocol/tl-docs/docs/docs/use_cases/time_credits/time_credits_on_trustlines.md

 Under a system of time credits, beneficiaries of community services should not feel as if they are receiving charity.
 This is because the beneficiaries, too, have value to contribute.
 They typically expect to "pay it forward" in the future.
 Likewise, those contributing their time and services expect to be beneficiaries of the system, at some point.

-> #### Top 3 reasons to use time credits for community work
+!!! tip "Top 3 reasons to use time credits for community work"

->
-> * Reward volunteers for community work.
+    * Reward volunteers for community work.
 This may help reduce burnout and sustain existing levels of community work, in addition to attracting broader participation.
-> * Empower recipients of services to view themselves as assets, with something to contribute to the community.
+    * Empower recipients of services to view themselves as assets, with something to contribute to the community.
 Access untapped potential.
-> * Empower recipients of volunteer services to show tangible appreciation by giving credits to volunteers.
+    * Empower recipients of volunteer services to show tangible appreciation by giving credits to volunteers.
 This is particularly important for those who do not have the financial means to do so otherwise.

 ### Compatibilities: mutual credit and time credits